NixonOK/nixonok/README.md

 ### About Me:

-- 🔬 I'm currently working at [Ulka Games Limited](https://ulka.games) - Part of [Moonfrog Labs](https://moonfroglabs.com).
+- 🔬 I'm currently working at [Funfuse Games LLC]([https://ulka.games](https://funfusegames.com/)).
-- 💻 I love writing code and learn new things about it.
+- 💻 I love writing code and learning new things about it.
 - 📚 I’m currently learning game server/backend stuff.
-- 💬 Ask me anything about from [Here](https://github.com/nixonok/nixonok/issues).
+- 💬 Ask me anything about it from [Here](https://github.com/nixonok/nixonok/issues).
 - 📫 How to reach me: <a href="mailto: nixonokk@gmail.com">nixonokk@gmail.com</a>

 ### Languages and Tools: